penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/bnfw/README.txt

 = An Example: =
 You want all the users in the Editor role to be notified via email when a new post is published and you'd like to customise it to include your logo along with the author's name and date / time it was published - with this plugin, that's easy.

-> A handy list of shortcodes you can use is available [here](https://betternotificationsforwp.com/shortcodes/ "Shortcodes for use in Better Notifications for WordPress").
+> A handy list of shortcodes you can use is available [here](https://betternotificationsforwp.com/shortcodes/ "Shortcodes for use in Better Notifications for WP").

 = Premium Add-ons =
 Power-up your notifications using add-ons:

+[Notification Add-on Bundles](https://betternotificationsforwp.com/add-on-bundles/) - Everything you need for your WordPress notifications.
+Save big when you buy an add-on bundle.
+Instant access.

-[Subscriptions (GDPR Compliancy)](https://betternotificationsforwp.com/downloads/subscriptions-gdpr/) - Allow users to manage their subscriptions for BNFW notifications.
+[Subscriptions (GDPR)](https://betternotificationsforwp.com/downloads/subscriptions-gdpr/) - Allow users to manage their subscriptions for BNFW notifications.

 [Conditional Notifications](https://betternotificationsforwp.com/downloads/conditional-notifications/) - Limit certain notifications depending on which categories, tags, post formats, or terms you choose.

 [Custom Fields](https://betternotificationsforwp.com/downloads/custom-fields/) - Provides a number of new shortcodes allowing you to include data from custom fields and custom user fields created using [ACF](https://wordpress.org/plugins/advanced-custom-fields/).

-[Multisite](https://betternotificationsforwp.com/downloads/multisite/) - Adds new notifications and shortcodes for WordPress Multisite to Better Notifications for WordPress.

 [Send to Any Email](https://betternotificationsforwp.com/downloads/send-to-any-email/) - Send notifications to non-WordPress Users.

+[Digest](https://betternotificationsforwp.com/downloads/digest/) - Group multiple notifications into a single digest notification.

 [Global Override](https://betternotificationsforwp.com/downloads/per-post-override/) - Override some of the settings of notifications directly when editing a post, page, or custom post type.

 [Reminders](https://betternotificationsforwp.com/downloads/update-reminder/) - Send a reminder to your users and/or user roles when a post, page, or custom post type hasn't been updated after a set amount of time.
 Also send a notification when a user hasn't logged in for a set amount of time.

+[Multisite](https://betternotificationsforwp.com/downloads/multisite/) - Adds new notifications and shortcodes for WordPress Multisite to Better Notifications for WP.

-[Profile Builder](https://betternotificationsforwp.com/downloads/profile-builder/) - Adds compatibility and new notifications and shortcodes for Profile Builder Free, Hobbyist, and Pro plugins to Better Notifications for WordPress.
+[Profile Builder](https://betternotificationsforwp.com/downloads/profile-builder/) - Adds compatibility and new notifications and shortcodes for Profile Builder Free, Hobbyist, and Pro plugins to Better Notifications for WP.

 ...and more coming soon!